+We start with annual hours as the censoring mechanism and Figure \ref {fig:decomp_annual}A presents the decomposition for the mean, which increases by 25\% over our sample period.
+The total effect is driven by the composition effect although in several instances the structural effect is contributing.
+It is generally negative and small relative to the composition effect.
+The contribution of the selection component is negative and small.
+A negative selection component implies that females are positively selected into employment and those who entered employment between 1975 and 2020 were less productive than those already employed.

+Figures~\ref{fig:decomp_annual}B-- \ref{fig:decomp_annual}F present the decompositions for the 10th, 25th, 50th, 75th and 90th percentiles.
+A number of important conclusions can be drawn.
+The large increases at each quantile are driven by the large changes in the composition effects.
+This reflects the increasing education levels of the female workforce.
+The large increases from the composition effects at each quantile are somewhat offset by the structural effects at lower quantiles and there is only clear evidence of an economically important and positive structural effect at D9.
+At this quantile almost half of the 44\% increase in real wages experienced over the sample period is due to the structural effect.
+At lower quantiles the structural effects are somewhat cyclical while the sustained increase at D9 reflects the increasing skill premia.

-For females, there is little evidence of changes in selection at the higher quantiles.
-Females located in this part of the wage distribution are likely to have had a relatively strong commitment to employment in 1976 and thus there were no substantial moves in their hours distribution.
+Figures~\ref{fig:decomp_annual}B-- \ref{fig:decomp_annual}F reveal no indication of changes in the selection effects at Q3 and D9.
+Individuals located here are likely to have had a relatively strong commitment to employment in 1975 and there have been no substantial movements in their hours distribution.